-Botox can also be injected shallowly into the skin (intradermally) to produce numerous and miraculous effects, including leaving your skin with a beautiful, smooth, almost matte-like finish, as if you just clicked "airbrush" in your photo editor.
+When it is injected shallowly into the skin (intradermally) it can leave your skin with a beautiful, smooth, almost matte-like finish, as if you just clicked "airbrush" in your photo editor.

 Botox, when placed intradermally: